 Covid-19 guidance for employers, training providers and centres

 The coronavirus (Covid-19) epidemic is posing major challenges for employers, learners and providers across the Engineering Construction Industry.
-This remains a constantly evolving situation and we are reviewing matters on a regular basis.
+This remains a constantly evolving situation and we are currently evaluating how we can support industry through the new lockdown period beginning 5 January 2021.

-This webpage contains the latest information about how we are responding to the crisis across all ECITB operations and will be updated regularly.
+This webpage will be updated with the latest information about how the ECITB is responding to the crisis across all ECITB operations and will be updated as soon as possible.
 All new developments will also be communicated through our social media channels.

 A core initiative is the ECITB’s Train to Retain scheme which has now had two application rounds for graduates, apprentices and trainees.
 To find out more about the Train to Retain support programme click here.